SekibOmazic/clojure-rest/README.md

 # clojure-rest

 This is a simple playground for clojure and postgreSQL.
 It exposes a simple API end point for some REST experimenting.
-Based on cool [this cool article](https://itnext.io/getting-started-with-clojure-e8f207ff8eab)
+Based on [this cool article](https://itnext.io/getting-started-with-clojure-e8f207ff8eab)

 ## Installation